Theo Heemskerk

 Theodorus Heemskerk (20 July 1852 – 12 June 1932) was a Dutch politician of the Anti-Revolutionary Party (ARP) who served as Chairman of the Council of Ministers from 12 February 1908 until 29 August 1913.

-Heemskerk's time in politics saw the modernization of the country's poor law.
+Heemskerk's premiership witnessed the passage of various reforms in areas like education, working conditions, and social security.

 His father Jan Heemskerk also served as Chairman of the Council of Ministers.